Analysis: Rashaad Penny injury opens door for C.J. Prosise to again show his worth to Seahawks

 But his draft status and those brief glimpses were enough to make most observers think he’d likely earn a roster spot this season.

-Then last week happened, when it was suddenly revealed on gameday that Prosise wouldn’t play, seeming to alternately confirm that maybe he’s just destined to never be healthy enough to show the team what he can really do.
+Then, on game day last week, it emerged that Prosise wouldn’t play, making many fans wonder if he’s just destined to never be healthy enough to show the team what he can really do.

 Even with Carson and Penny as the likely 1-2 punch at tailback, the Seahawks had Prosise ticketed this season to again handle the third-down/two-minute back role that is a particularly good fit for his skill set.
 But McKissic and Davis can do that, too, another reason Seattle’s patience with Prosise doesn’t figure to last as long this time around.

 Prosise said Wednesday he doesn’t feel any extra pressure this year to show the team what he’s worth.

-But he also talked of having changed his conditioning regimen this offseason, appearing to feel at least some urgency to get his career back on track.
+But he also talked of having changed his conditioning regimen this offseason, appearing to feel some urgency to get his career back on track.

-Specifically, he said he made it a point to lift every day to strengthen his body, while also trying to tailor his training to the particular demands of playing NFL running back after having spent much of his college career as a receiver.
+He said he made it a point to lift every day to strengthen his body, while also trying to tailor his training to the particular demands of playing NFL running back after having spent much of his college career as a receiver.

 “I feel 10 times, 100 times better than I have any other year that I’ve been here,’’ Prosise said.
 “So I’m just excited to be back out there with my teammates.
 I’ve got to step up now with Penny being down for a little bit.
 So I’m just excited to be back out there.’’